-The best one can be found at Hlavné und Hviezdoslavovo námestie – where you will also find plenty of excellent accommodation like the beautiful APLEND CITY Hotel Perugia.
+The best one can be found at Hlavné und Hviezdoslavovo námestie – where you will also find plenty of excellent accommodations like the beautiful APPEND CITY Hotel Perugia.

 During Christmas time the city is full of local specialties, delicious food, and charming goodies.

 People come together for having some punch or mulled wine and enjoy the true atmosphere of a traditional Christmas Market.
-Really delicious is here the Loksa, a salty pancake or the traditional Strudl, a crisp cake filled with apple and raisins.
+Really delicious is here the Loksa, a salty pancake, or the traditional Strudl, a crisp cake filled with apples and raisins.

 In addition to amazing food, you will find plenty of homemade products and traditional souvenirs – perfect to bring home some souvenirs for your beloved.